MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-overview.md

 ### Enhanced multisession workspace (preview)

-If you or your administrator has [turned on the enhanced multisession workspace](#turn-on-the-enhanced-multisession-workspace-preview), your view is as seen in the following screenshot:
+If you or your administrator has [turned on the enhanced multisession workspace](#turn-on-the-enhanced-multisession-workspace-preview), your view is as seen in the following screenshot.

 :::image type="content" source="media/csw-overview-enhanced.png" alt-text="Screenshot of the enhanced multisession Customer Service workspace, with items labeled according to the legend in the table":::